The only sound to come out of my mouth was a whispered, “Oh.”

 Not then anyway.
-It took a few days to hit me.
-Then it shook me to the core.
+It took a few days to hit me and when it did it shook me to the core.

-I was still shaken and aching for my sister Jo who’d I’d lost to cancer just six weeks before.
-I was still shaken by the death of my mum to cancer six years before that.
+Still shaken and aching for my sister Jo who’d died of cancer just six weeks before and my mum who’d lost her battle six years before that.

-Now it was my turn.
+Now it seemed it was my turn.
 Had the heat-seeking missile of death now locked in on me?

 Not in a cool, calm, and collected, James Bond, 007, “Martini; shaken not stirred” kind of way.
 It was a tectonic plate shifting, seismic shift kind of shaken.